A regime of linear stability for the Einstein-scalar field system with applications to nonlinear Big Bang formation: Notation and conventions

-Greek ``spacetime'' indices $\alpha, \beta, \cdots$ take on the values $0,1,2,3,$ while Latin ``spatial'' indices $a,b,\cdots$ take on the values $1,2,3.$ Repeated indices are summed over (from $0$ to $3$ if they are Greek, and from $1$ to $3$ if they are Latin).
-When working with the nonlinear equations in CMC-transported spatial coordinates gauge or the parabolic lapse gauges, spatial indices are lowered and raised with the Riemannian $3-$metric $g_{ij}$ and its inverse $g^{ij}.$ When working with the linearized equations, we will always explicitly raise and lower indices with the background Kasner $3-$metric $\gKasner_{ij}$ and its inverse $(\ginverseKasner)^{ij}.$
+Greek ``spacetime'' indices $\alpha, \beta, \cdots$ take on the values $0,1,2,3$, while Latin ``spatial'' indices $a,b,\cdots$ take on the values $1,2,3$.
+Repeated indices are summed over (from $0$ to $3$ if they are Greek, and from $1$ to $3$ if they are Latin).
+We use the same conventions for primed indices such as $a'$ as we do for their non-primed counterparts.
+When working with the nonlinear equations in CMC-transported spatial coordinates gauge or the parabolic lapse gauges, spatial indices are lowered and raised with the Riemannian $3$-metric $g_{ij}$ and its inverse $g^{ij}$.
+When working with the linearized equations, we will always explicitly raise and lower indices with the background Kasner $3$-metric $\gKasner_{ij}$ and its inverse $\gKasner^{ij}$.

-\subsection{Spacetime tensorfields and \texorpdfstring{$\Sigma_t-$}{constant-time hypersurface-}tangent tensorfields}
+\subsection{Spacetime tensorfields and \texorpdfstring{$\Sigma_t$-}{constant-time hypersurface-}tangent tensorfields}

-We denote spacetime tensorfields $\Tfour_{\nu_1 \cdots \nu_n}^{\ \ \ \ \ \ \ \mu_1 \cdots \mu_m}$ in bold font.
-In the nonlinear equations, we denote the $\gfour-$orthogonal projection of $\Tfour_{\nu_1 \cdots \nu_n}^{\ \ \ \ \ \ \ \mu_1 \cdots \mu_m}$ onto the constant-time hypersurfaces $\Sigma_t$ in non-bold font: $T_{b_1 \cdots b_n}^{\ \ \ \ \ \ \ a_1 \cdots a_m}.$ We also denote general $\Sigma_t-$tangent tensorfields in non-bold font.
+We denote spacetime tensorfields $\Tfour_{\nu_1 \cdots \nu_n}^{\ \ \ \ \ \ \mu_1 \cdots \mu_m}$ in bold font.
+In the nonlinear equations, we denote the $\gfour$-orthogonal projection of $\Tfour_{\nu_1 \cdots \nu_n}^{\ \ \ \ \ \ \mu_1 \cdots \mu_m}$ onto the constant-time hypersurfaces $\Sigma_t := \lbrace (s,x) \in \mathbb{R} \times \mathbb{T}^3 \ | \ s = t \rbrace$ in non-bold font: $T_{b_1 \cdots b_n}^{\ \ \ \ \ \ a_1 \cdots a_m}$.
+We also denote general $\Sigma_t$-tangent tensorfields in non-bold font.